 In all external walls, there should be a damp proof course (DPC) just above ground level.
 This is an impervious layer present to prevent dampness from rising up the walls from the ground.
 In modern properties, this is often a plastic membrane but in older properties, other materials such as bitumen felt or slate are often found.
 Houses built before 1880, or so, usually have no provision to prevent dampness rising up, or penetrating through, the walls.
-In this case, the PVC DPC can be seen at the base of the walls.
+In this case, the PVC DPC can be seen at the base of the rear extension's walls.

 Wall ties are metal linking plates built into the wall at intervals to hold the inner and outer leaves of the cavity wall together.
 In older properties, these may have been of wrought iron that has since corroded and failed.
 In later properties, they may be of galvanised steel, stainless steel or plastic.
 In the worst-case, their failure can allow the outer leaf to fall away from the inner leaf of brickwork.
-No evidence was seen to indicate any failure of the wall ties and it is therefore assumed that they are in a stable condition.
+No evidence was seen in the walls to the rear extension which would indicate any failure of the wall ties and it is therefore assumed that they are in a stable condition.